California Penal Code § 243(e)(1) PC defines domestic battery as using force or violence against

 Note that the slightest touching can be enough to commit this offense if it is done in a rude or angry way.5

-Note that an accused can even be guilty of domestic battery if he/she touched a partner indirectly.
-This means the defendant:
+Note that you can be guilty of domestic battery even if you touched a partner indirectly.
+This means you:

 - touched another person or object, and